Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - **Pension examination** Disease or injury that did not occur during active military service
 - **Increase Examination** The veteran claims that the condition has worsened compared the last rating exam, must document time since the last examination
-- **Review Examination** VA is required to periodically re-evaluate to dermine whether existing disability rating is still appropriate
+- **Review Examination** VA is required to periodically re-evaluate to dermine whether existing disability rating is still appropriate - detailed history should be obtained
--
-- **
+- **Prisoner of War Examination** Approach with greatest sensitivity as these veterans have experienced a great deal of physical and physcological trauma.
+Examples can inlude beatings, torture, forced marches, forced labor, diet, disease, brainwashing, extremes of hot and cold, psychological abuse and anxiety
+- **Terminal Examination** Exam performed on a veteran in a terminal stage
+- **Inadequate Examination** When prior exam is insufficient for adjudication purpo